The smoke which spoke

 He felt the burden of a thousand unnamed lives.

-He felt the terrifying sprawl of the universe —
+He felt the terrifying magnitude of the universe

 Vast.